expo/expo/docs/pages/guides/config-plugins.md

 ### Manually running a plugin

-If you aren't comfortable with setting up a monorepo, you can try manually running a plugin, to do this:
+If you aren't comfortable with setting up a monorepo, you can try manually running a plugin:

 - Run `npm pack` in the package with the config plugin
 - Copy the resulting file into your project (this file should look something like `react-native-my-package-1.0.0.tgz`)